-Tests and Final Exam: There will be two in-class tests during the term as well as a final exam scheduled by the Registrar.
-The tests and final exam in this course are non-cumulative.
+Tests and Final Exam: 80% of final grade

+There will be two in-class tests during the term as well as a final exam.
+The tests and final exam in this course are non-cumulative tests with both multiple choice and short answer questions.
 Each will only cover material not covered on previous tests.
-The in-class tests will include multiple choice and short answer format.
-The final examination will be composed of multiple-choice questions and an essay question.
-The in-class tests and final examination will be scheduled and weighted as follows:
+Final grades will be based on performance on each of these as follows: